gsitcia/MagicCrypt/README.md

 # MagicCrypt
-An encryption algorithm based on magic numbers designed to be truly unbreakable, under any amount of processing capabilities.

 ### LICENSE:

 As used in this README/LICENSE, the term "version" means anything based on, inspired by, or otherwise connected to this software, including but not limited to: